This application's name will be `hello_world`.

 Retries

 When a function fails by raising an exception or timing out, it gets retried according to its retry policy.
 The default retry policy is to not retry the function call.
 You can specify a custom retry policy using the retries attribute.
+If you allow retries, it’s typically a best practice to ensure that the function is idempotent unless this is not required for your use case.

 from tensorlake.applications import function, Retries